asel0211/MinorStrokeMetaanalysis/README.md

 I will measure heterogeneity by calculating Q, I^2, and tau-squared.
 A metaregression will be performed if there is high heterogeneity.

+The underlying code and overall supervision is provided by gntem2.